-While there are no guarantees in life, unless you plan to produce great results, you don’t have a chance at producing them.
+Unless you plan to produce great results, you don’t have a chance at producing them.
+They don’t happen by accident.
 The outcomes you aim at will specify what kinds of tools you will need and how you will need to use those tools.
-The same tools can be used by two different people or the people on two different teams with vastly different outcomes.
+The same tools can be used by two different people or people on two different teams with vastly different outcomes.
 Why?
-Because of gaps in the knowledge and skill required to produce the outcome.
+It could be the software training and tools haven’t been designed to produce the outcomes in question.
+Our Accelerated Enterprise Asset Management has been designed for speed and efficiency.
+The focus of this blog post is training users to be able to use the software to produce competitive outcomes like improved time-to-market and costs.

 It’s Time to Get Real!